panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 What's great is you can *reuse* the `calculate()` function to support multiple operations by providing different operation functions: addition, multiplication, and more.

-Additionally, the higher-order functions concept allows *composability* of functions.
+Additionally, the concept of the higher-order function allows *composability* of functions.
 For example, if you compose `calculate()` with `sum()` to calculate the sum of all numbers in an array.
 If you want to calculate the production, then you compose `calculate()` and `multiply()`.

 In conclusion, higher-order functions enable better reusability and composability of functions.
-As result they reduce the [code duplication](https://en.wikipedia.org/wiki/Duplicate_code) and favor the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+As result, they reduce the [code duplication](https://en.wikipedia.org/wiki/Duplicate_code) and favor the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 ### 2.2 Higher-order functions and callbacks